adrianaispuro/cse15l-lab-reports/Lab Report 2/lab-report-2.md

 ![Failure output on testFilter](testFilter%20failed.png)

-From our failuer output, it looks like we found our main symptom: the `filter` method works as expected but saves our list in reverse order.
+From our failure output, it looks like we found our main symptom: the `filter` method works as expected but saves our list in reverse order.

 Let's take a look at the code for `filter`: